lozierk/multi-agent-course/README.md

 # Agent Engineering Bootcamp: Developers Edition

-Welcome to the official course repository for **Enterprise RAG & Multi-Agent Applications**.
+Welcome to the official course repository for **Agent Engineering Bootcamp: Developers Edition**.

 This repo is for **enrolled students only** and contains all code, exercises, templates, and project materials used throughout the course.